MegaRockLabs/smart-account-auth/README.md

 - Formatting data according to specs.
 Primarily with use of envelopes
 - Serialisation and deserialisation of the date depending on context
 - Passing data to underlying cryptographic APIs and libraries
-- Dealing with batches / multuple credentials at the same time
+- Dealing with batches / multiple credentials at the same time
 - [FEAT] Protection against replay attacks
 - [FEAT] Encapsulated storage of the credentials
 - [FEAT] Encapsulated reconstruction & verification of credentials from payload

 ### Cryptography

-- ⚡ Delegations verifcation to available APIs for efficency
+- ⚡ Delegations verification to available APIs for efficiency
 - ⚙️ Native version relies on [cosmwasm-crypto](https://crates.io/crates/cosmwasm-crypto)

 ### Other Info

 - **Encoding:** By default using `base64` everywhere.
-The exceptions are primarily when it makes sence according to the specs of a credential such as Eth addresses using `hex` or webauthn challenge using `base64url`
+The exceptions are primarily when it makes sense according to the specs of a credential such as Eth addresses using `hex` or webauthn challenge using `base64url`

 ## Supported Credentials